Eroica (album)

-Eroica is the third album by Wendy & Lisa, released in 1990 by Virgin Records.
+Eroica is the third album by Wendy & Lisa, released through Virgin Records on July 16, 1990.
+It reached the top 40 of the UK Albums Chart.

 Album history

-Wendy Melvoin's twin sister Susannah and Cole Ynda, Lisa's sister, contributed background vocal work to the record (as well as touring extensively with their sisters at the time) with k. d. lang adding background vocals to "Mother Of Pearl".
+Wendy Melvoin's twin sister Susannah and Cole Ynda, Lisa's sister, contributed background vocal work to the record (as well as touring extensively with their sisters at the time) with k. d. lang adding background vocals to "Mother of Pearl".

-Singles released from the album included "Strung Out" (UK No. 44), "Rainbow Lake" (UK No. 70) and "Don't Try To Tell Me" (UK No. 83).
+Singles released from the album included "Strung Out" (UK No. 44), "Rainbow Lake" (UK No. 70) and "Don't Try to Tell Me" (UK No. 83).

-Although the original UK album contained 11 tracks like the US release, Virgin Records in Europe also issued a limited edition version with a bonus 3" cd Piano Improvisations with four tracks performed by Lisa Coleman.
+Although the original UK album contained 11 tracks like the US release, Virgin Records in Europe also issued a limited edition version with a bonus 3" CD titled Piano Improvisations with four tracks performed by Lisa Coleman.
 The album was reissued in the UK in 2017 by Cherry Red Records containing eleven bonus tracks.

 Track listing

 All tracks written by Wendy Melvoin and Lisa Coleman except where noted.